Alexander Scott Withers

-Alexander Scott Withers (12 October 1792, near Warrenton, Virginia – 23 January 1865, near Parkersburg, West Virginia) was a Virginia slave owner, lawyer, planter, magistrate, teacher and delegate to the First Wheeling Convention (1861) establishing the state of West Virginia.
+Alexander Scott Withers (12 October 1792, near Warrenton, Virginia – 23 January 1865, near Parkersburg, West Virginia) was a Virginia lawyer, planter, magistrate, teacher and delegate to the First Wheeling Convention (1861) establishing the state of West Virginia.
 He is celebrated as the author of Chronicles of Border Warfare (1831), a history of (and important primary source on) the early white settlement of western Virginia and consequent conflicts with American Indians.
-He sold two of the children he fathered with a slave to slave traders further South.

 Biography

 Youth and education

 Withers was a son of Enoch Keene Withers and Jennet Chinn Withers and was born at the family home, an estate known as "Green Meadows" about 6 miles from Warrenton, Fauquier County, Virginia.
 His mother was a second cousin of Sir Walter Scott.
 He was educated at home and in private schools, later attending Washington College and finally learning law at William and Mary, despite considerable shyness when confronted with the need for public speaking.
 His father died when he was 21 and he took over the management of the family plantation for a time.
 He married Melinda Fisher in 1815 in the Northern Neck of Virginia, and about 1827 moved his family to western Virginia, settling near Clarksburg.
-Subsequently he moved to Lewis County and resided on a farm he called "Thirlestane" on the West Fork River between Weston and Jane Lew.
+Subsequently, he moved to Lewis County and resided on a farm he called "Thirlestane" on the West Fork River between Weston and Jane Lew.